How to pay international contractors in Armenia [2024]

 As you outline your contract agreement, determine how you’ll pay your contractors.
 Thanks to the rise of global workforces, employers have many options for sending pay to Armenian contractors, including:

-• Digital wallets or payment platforms.
+- Digital wallets or payment platforms.
 Not all digital payment platforms are available in Armenia.
 For example, Venmo only works within the United States.
-Wise allows for transfers to Armenia, and Idram is the largest payment system in Armenia.
+Idram is the largest payment system in Armenia, allowing for transfers and online payments.
 With most digital payment services, exchange rates can fluctuate, making your outgoings less predictable.

-• Global payroll services.
-While contractors typically aren’t included in payroll because they aren’t subject to the same tax withholdings, Rippling allows you to pay Armenian contractors (and other global workers) in a single pay run.
+- Global payroll services.
+While contractors typically aren’t included in payroll because they aren’t subject to the same tax withholdings, Rippling allows you to pay Armenian contractors (and other global workers) in one system.

 Step #3: Use global payroll software to process payments for Armenian contractors